mishiesmunchies/mishiesmunchies.github.io/pages/order.md

 <div class="note"></div>
 SPECIAL OFFER - Get a free box of cinnamon rolls for every 2 boxes bought using your referral!
 For more information, read about our [Referrals Program.](referrals)

-## Order Status: CLOSED
+## Order Status: OPEN
-Pick-up Date: TBD
+Pick-up Date: Wednesday, June 15

-Last Day to Order: TBD
+Last Day to Order: Tuesday, June 14

 Follow us [@mishiesmunchies](https://www.instagram.com/mishiesmunchies/) to stay updated!